chonlei/chonlei.github.io/_pages/cv.md

 ## Professional Appointments
+* 2024 - _present_: Assistant Professor of Biomedical Sciences
-* 2021 - _present_: Lecturer at Faculty of Health Sciences
+  * University of Macau, Faculty of Health Sciences

+* 2021 - 2024: Lecturer
-  * University of Macau
+  * University of Macau, Faculty of Health Sciences
   * An academic staff position appointed via an independent research fellowship, with a functional title as _UM Macao Fellow_.